• Skip to main content

 About a month or so ago, I got into a vehement argument with a good friend of mine.
 Our passionate conversation escalated quickly, and it reached a newfound intensity for most of our debates.
 And yet, the debate emerged from a very casual, unassuming subject: a music video.
 We discussed Rapper and Popstar Lil Nas X’s “MONTERO (Call me by your name)” music video.
 In part, I … [Read more...] about Lil Nas X

-Media Representation Sem categoria Media Literacy Lil Nas X MONTERO Call Me By Your Name SOGI Representation Old Town Road Critical Thinking
+Sem categoria Media Representation Lil Nas X MONTERO Call Me By Your Name SOGI Representation Old Town Road Critical Thinking Media Literacy

 René Magritte and Media Literacy